 How to complete an honorary title application

-- endorsement of your application by an academic supervisor from within the Medical school and a clinical supervisor
+- endorsement of your application by an academic supervisor from within the School of Medicine and Psychology;

 - Provide an up-to-date copy of your Curriculum Vitae using the CV template (DOC 110KB).
 It is helpful to include an evaluation of your teaching and research activities or any other evidence you consider important to draw to the Committee's attention.

-- Submit the Application form via the job advertisement.
+- Submit the Application form via the submission link.

-Once received, the Medical School Appointment, Renewal and Promotion Committee will consider your application at its next meeting.
-We will advise you of the outcome for Levels A to D in writing within a month following this meeting.
+Once received, the ANU School of Medicine and Psychology Appointment, Renewal and Clinical Promotion Committee will consider your application at its next meeting.
+We will advise you of the outcome for Levels A to D in writing within four weeks following this meeting.

-The committee may request Level D and Level E new applicants (clinical or full) to be interviewed by the committee before a recommendation can be made.
+The committee may request Level D and Level E new applicants to be interviewed by the committee before a recommendation can be made.

-For Level E new applicants, the Director of the Medical School on advice from the Medical School Appointment, Renewal and Promotion Committee will make a recommendation to the Dean of the College of Health and Medicine and ANU Vice-Chancellor to support or refute the application to Level E. An interview with the Medical School Appointment, Renewal and Promotion Committee may be required to make a decision on the recommendation.
+For Level E new applicants, the Director of the School of Medicine and Psychology on advice from the School Appointment, Renewal and Clinical Promotion Committee will make a recommendation to the Dean of the College of Health and Medicine and ANU Vice-Chancellor to support or refute the application to Level E. An interview with the School Appointment, Renewal and Clinical Promotion Committee may be required to make a decision on the recommendation.
 Once the Vice-Chancellor has considered your application, you will be notified of the outcome.

 Outlining teaching and research activities